greggelong/maze/README.md

 He gives clear examples.
 I have followed his draw-by-hand

-description from chapter 1 and put it in to javaScrip
+description from chapter 1 and put it in to javaScript

 His code is in ruby and covered in chapter 2.